What is the Wisconsin Student Assessment System (WSAS)?

 Wis.
 Stats 118.016(1) requires an early literacy screener to be administered to all 4 year old kindergarten to 1st grade students enrolled in public school districts and charter schools for the 2013-14 school year and beginning in the 2014-15 school year to expand this requirement to also include all 2nd grade students enrolled in public school districts and charter schools.
 This assessment provides administrators, teachers, and parents with valuable information necessary to improve the reading skills of students.
 Results are used to identify reading problems early on and to inform instruction.
 The data from the screener is not part of the statewide accountability system.

-This brochure answers common questions asked by students and parents about the WKCE.
-It outlines the WSAS and the WKCE, explains its purpose, describes what scores will be provided, and summarizes how scores will be used.
+This brochure answers common questions asked by students and parents about the Wisconsin Knowledge and Concepts Exam (WKCE).
+It outlines the Wisconsin Student Assessment System (WSAS) and the WKCE, explains its purpose, describes what scores will be provided, and how they will be used.
 It also identifies who will be tested and when, what the test looks like, and when it is available for school and district review.

 - When possible, it is beneficial to establish a daily routine for meals, homework, chores, bedtime, and family time

 - Provide students with a study area at home

 - Encourage students to practice good study habits and set aside time every day for homework